davnavr/SAILAR-lang/doc/src/binary-format.md

 `1 + 2L`||[Symbol](#symbols)
 ?||[Function Body](#function-body)

+TODO: Move reserved generic parameter count to be with a Defined function body (before the index to the code block).

 ### Function Body
 If the `Foreign` bit is not set, then the function body is simply a [length integer index](#integer-size) to a [code block](#code-block).